 Our Analysis and Test Results

 While the Vitamix 12-cup leaves a bit to be desired in the chopping realm, it holds up to most of its competitors.
 We chopped a plethora of different foods during our testing, from watery onions to dry nuts.
 We paid particular attention to the evenness and preciseness of the chop.

 The pulse button starts a little slow compared to some of the Vitamix's competitors.
 It also stops slowly when working with a large amount of something or denser foods.
 The first vegetable we attempted to chop was a juicy onion.
 The Vitamix performs very well here.
 It takes roughly four short pulses to chop the onion completely; however, the chop is more of a mince.
 The results are crisp and unmutilated, but the size of the pieces varies a bit from minced to bite-size.

 Next, we tried chopping up some carrots.
 This model offers a decent chop of harder veggies like this after three short pulses.
 After six pulses, the carrot is mostly chopped, and the size is mostly uniform, but not entirely.
 The blades are sharp and precise, so you don't have to worry much about turning your carrots into mush and can continue pulsing if you'd prefer not to have any larger pieces.

 The almonds rendered a different result.
 After six pulses, there is a lot of nut dust, and the almonds are chopped somewhat unevenly.
-However, it does a great job of ensuring that every nut is chopped and no whole nuts are left behind, which is an issue we experienced with many other food processors.
+However, it does a great job of ensuring that every nut is chopped and no whole nuts are left behind, which is an issue we experienced with other models in our review of top-ranked food processors.

 We tried making pizza dough, mayonnaise, and pie crust during our mixing test.
 When compared to other options in our test suite, its performance is average — it gets the job done.